 Dental Care for Seniors: Essential Guide to Oral Health in Later Years

-What are common dental problems in seniors?
+What are common dental issues affecting the elderly?

 -